Battle of La Rochelle: Aftermath

 The English needed a year to rebuild their fleet through the efforts of fourteen towns.
 In April 1373 a powerful force under William de Montacute, Earl of Salisbury, set sail for Portugal.
 It was commanded by Admirals Neville and Courtenay in two divisions, the first consisting of 15 ships and 9 barges and the second, 12 ships and 9 barges, 44 fighting vessels all told.
 Other ships and barges joined the large concentration and by July, Salisbury had 56 ships crewed by 2,500 sailors and an army of 2,600 soldiers.
 This campaign of 1373 was successful, seeing, amongst other events, the burning of a Castilian merchant convoy at Saint-Malo.
 In retaliation, Fernando Sanchez de Tovar, who had succeeded Boccanegra as Major Admiral of Castile after his death in 1374, joined forces with the French admiral Jean de Vienne against England.
 Naval supremacy in the English channel, won in the battle of La Rochelle, allowed the allied fleet to plunder and burn the Isle of Wight and the English ports of Rye, Rottingdean, Winchelsea, Lewes, Folkestone, Plymouth, Portsmouth and Hastings between 1374 and 1380.
 Local levy troops raised by the Earl of Arundel were defeated in a land battle at Lewes.
-In 1380 the joint fleet sailed up the Thames and burned Gravesend, over 20 miles east of London.
+In 1380 the joint fleet sailed up the Thames and set Gravesend on fire.